MegaTheLEGEND/Mega_Server/readme.md

 1) extract to anywhere.
 2) install java 17 or newer
 3) run ```runall.bat``` for windows.
-4) no it won’t run on replit. don’t ask
+4) no it won’t run on replit as it is desinged to run on your own hardware. don’t ask

 # bugs